mmonteleone/jquery.fasten/README.markdown

     // default would have been 10
     $('div.fasten_me').fasten({padding: 30});

-is an alias for `$('textarea').fasten(options);`

 ### Options

 * **padding**: The distance in pixels from the viewport boundary at which to apply a fixed position to the element.
-The element will never stop scrolling with the page once it gets within this distance from the dge
+The element will stop scrolling with the page once it gets within this distance from the edge
   * *default*: 10

 ### Events